 RateSetter is one of the new breed of peer-to-peer lenders that aims to cut out the banks by acting as a matchmaker between ordinary savers and borrowers like you and me.

-Meanwhile borrowers can get a loan charging 7.9%.
+Meanwhile borrowers can get a loan charging less than 4%.
 RateSetter claims that rate is competitive with the mainstream banks, and says banks are its competition (rather than it simply getting all the bank rejects).

 In April 2014 RateSetter scrapped its lending fees, which was great news for savers like us.
 Borrowers do pay a fee, though.

-Importantly, of the 34,778 individuals who’ve lent money with RateSetter not one has lost a penny of their savings.
+Importantly, of the 62,877 investors who’ve lent money with RateSetter not one has yet lost a penny of their investment.

 Money from the Provision Fund is used to repay lenders whose borrowers miss a payment, for as long as there’s money in the fund to do so.